-Since doing sport and working out became a global trend, importing fitness equipment from China to the EU has skyrocketed and remains popular.
+Since doing sports and working out became a global trend, importing fitness equipment from China to the EU has skyrocketed and remains popular.
 While some people do sports for their health, many treat it as one of the ways of relieving everyday life stress.
 That’s why the demand for such products is high, and their import may be a good idea for a profitable business.
 Check the duty rates and requirements for importing fitness equipment from China to the EU.

 Production areas for fitness equipment in China

 There are many different places in China where sports equipment is manufactured.
 The crucial role in this field is the city of Xiamen in the Fujian Province.
 One of its districts, Tongan, is responsible for 10% of Chinese fitness equipment export.
 Many manufacturers are also located in the Guangdong Province, in cities like Guangzhou, Dongguan, and Shenzhen.
 Make sure to also check suppliers from Wenzhou and Jinhua in the Zhejiang Province and Dezhou or Qingdao in the Shandong Province.
 A lot of fitness equipment comes from the Hubei Province and Shanghai as well.